geomarker-io/addPmData/README.md

 [![R-CMD-check](https://github.com/geomarker-io/addPmData/workflows/R-CMD-check/badge.svg)](https://github.com/geomarker-io/addPmData/actions)
 <!-- badges: end -->

-The goal of addPmData is to add PM estimates to geocoded data based on h3 geohash.
+The goal of addPmData is to add PM2.5 estimates to geocoded data.

-More information on the building of the PM model and creation of PM chunk files can be found [here](https://github.com/geomarker-io/st_pm_hex).
+The PM2.5 exposure assessment model is currently unpublished, but the private repository of code used to build the model can be found
+[here](https://github.com/geomarker-io/st_pm_hex).

-Our PM estimates are currently private, and access requires authenication through Amazon s3.
+Our PM estimates are currently private, and access requires authenication through Amazon Web Services (AWS) S3.
 Please contact us for credentials, and see our documentation for [how to set up AWS credentials in R](https://github.com/geomarker-io/s3#setting-up-aws-credentials).